-If you’ve ever seen a picture of what looks like thread running in a grid on a crossproject, it’s likely that the er did their gridding with fishing or something similar.
-Using fishing is great as it won’t leave permanent marks on fabric, it’s inexpensive, and it’s reusable!
+If you’ve ever seen a picture of what looks like thread running in a grid on a cross stitch project, it’s likely that the stitcher did their gridding with fishing line or something similar.
+Using fishing line is great as it won’t leave permanent marks on your fabric, it’s inexpensive, and it’s reusable!

 What should I consider before gridding cross stitch fabric?

 One thing to note before gridding cross stitch fabric is to consider how long you will likely be stitching the piece for.
 Is it a small piece you’ll have done in a few weeks, or is it a larger piece that could take years to do?
-For larger pieces I would suggest griddinglines using “thread.”
+For larger pieces I would suggest gridding your lines using “thread.”